ElAbdelali/HowToProgramEarlyObjects/README.md

 6.26 (Calculating the Sum of Digits)
 	Write a method that takes a four-digit integer value and returns the sum of the digits.
 For example, given the number 7631, the method should return 17.
 Incorporate the method into an application that reads a value from the user and displays the result.

+Chapter 07:

+7.9 Consider a two-by-three Integer Array t.

+	a) Write a statement that declares and creates t.
+	b) How many rows does t have?
+	c) How many columns does t have?
+	d) How many elements does t have?
+	e) Write access expressions for all the elements in row 1 of t.
+	f) Write access expressions for all the elements in column 2 of t.
+	g) Write a single statement that sets the element of t in row 0 and column 1 to zero.
+	h) Write individual statements to initialize each element of t to zero.
+	i) Write a nested for statement that initializes each element of t to zero.
+	j) Write a nested for statement that inputs the values for the elements of t from the user.
+	k) Write a series of statements that determines and displays the smallest value in t.
+	l) Write a single printf statement that displays the elements of the first row of t.
+	m) Write a statement that totals the elements of the third column of t.
+Do not use iteration.
+	n) Write a series of statements that displays the contents of t in tabular format.
+List the column indices as headings across the top, and list the row indices at the left of each row.